-Students are informed about the funding that they will receive for the entire program at the point of admission through the Schulich Entrance Funding Package.
+Students are informed about the funding that they will receive for the entire program at the point of admission after they complete the Schulich Entrance Application.
+Once assessed for funding they are notified of their Schulich Entrance Funding Package.
 Students should refer to their entrance funding offer letter to determine if they received this funding package which was first introduced in 2017 for eligible master level programs.

 Do note that there are, however, students who began their studies prior to the introduction of this new funding model.
 As such, this cohort of students or individuals who face rare and unforeseen extenuating circumstances will be able to apply to the Graduate Bursary Program.
-Applicants who indicates they faced rare and unforeseen extenuating circumstances must provide a statement describing in detail the unexpected circumstances and/or events beyond their control that occurred and have now resulted in a financial emergency.
+Applicants who indicate they faced rare and unforeseen extenuating circumstances must provide a statement describing in detail the unexpected circumstances and/or events beyond their control that occurred and have now resulted in a financial emergency.